nuxt/content/docs/content/blog/studio-module-alpha.md

 **Monaco Code Editor** → IDE editing experience with syntax highlighting for Markdown, YAML, and JSON, including full MDC syntax support and split-screen diff viewer for conflicts.

-**File Operations** → Complete CRUD operations for your `content/` directory.Create, edit, delete, rename, and move files with built-in draft management.
+**File Operations** → Complete CRUD operations for your `content/` directory.
+Create, edit, delete, rename, and move files with built-in draft management.

 **Media Management** → Centralized library for assets in your `public/` directory with upload, organize, preview, and integrate capabilities.